Climate change in New Zealand: Health impacts

 In 2018, the American Psychological Association issued a report about the impact of climate change on mental health.
 It said that "gradual, long-term changes in climate can also surface a number of different emotions, including fear, anger, feelings of powerlessness, or exhaustion".
 The NZ Psychological Society reports similar findings.
 It says clients are presenting with "a lot of helplessness, a lot of anxiety and some depression" brought about by climate change.
 In 2014, the Psychological Society set up a 'Climate Psychology Taskforce'.
 Task force co-convener, Brian Dixon, said psychologists were seeing the effects of climate change showing up in people of all ages.
 However, young people are most at risk, including the risk of suicide because of climate change.
 Dr Margaret O'Brien says some young people are saying, "what's the use, if this is going to happen, why should I go ahead?"
 The society says taking action to address the issue is the best "antidote".

 A report titled The Human Health Impacts of Climate Change for New Zealand points out that the most vulnerable sectors are children, the elderly, those suffering with disabilities or chronic disease, and those on low-incomes.
-Also at risk are those have an economic base invested in primary industries, those who experience housing and economic inequalities, especially low income housing in areas vulnerable to flooding and sea level rise.
+Also at risk are those who have an economic base invested in primary industries, those who experience housing and economic inequalities, especially low income housing in areas vulnerable to flooding and sea level rise.
 Environmental concerns are even affecting New Zealanders' plans for the future leading some young women to decide not to have children.
-Those who make this decision believe any children they might bring into the world would face lives full of hardship and conflict due to lack of natural resources and, by adding to the population, would actually cause more harm to the planet.
+Those who make this decision believe any children they might bring into the world would face lives full of hardship and conflict due to a lack of natural resources and, by adding to the population, would actually cause more harm to the planet.